 However, on a positive note, the climate is dry and sunny, and a typical winter’s day will be cold but very bright and sunny.

 The low humidity leads to intense, spectacular sunrises and sunsets, the best I have seen anywhere.
-The colours of the sky are reflected in the snow turning the entire landscape the most amazing hues of orange, red, or pink.
+The sky’s colours are reflected in the snow, turning the entire landscape amazing hues of orange, red, or pink.

 Summers are also dry, with lots of sunshine and low rainfall.
 The low humidity means that hot summer days are rarely uncomfortable.